 If you have been involved in a bicycle accident, you will need the immediate assistance of a Cherry Hill bicycle accident lawyer.
 Drivers have an obligation to watch out for bicyclists, but unfortunately, when a collision with a bicyclist occurs, the driver of the vehicle is frequently at fault.

 If you have been injured in a bicycle accident with a motorist, the driver responsible for hurting you may also be liable for the damages you have suffered.
-Contact an experienced bicycle accident attorney to learn more about your rights following a bicycle accident.
+Contact an experienced personal injury attorney to learn more about your rights following a bicycle accident.
 En Español.

 Cherry Hill Bicycle Accident Facts

 Bicycle accidents involving vehicles are all too common, despite many legislative efforts to make drivers more aware of bicyclists’ safety on the road, and strict penalties for drivers who recklessly injure bicyclists.

 The Pedestrian and Bicycle Information Center, a research group funded by the Federal Highway Administration, reports about 45,000 bicycle accidents annually, as well as roughly 800 accidents resulting in bicyclist fatalities.

 Bicyclist fatalities have increased in the past decade, trending upwards at between six and 12 percent each year.
 Bicyclist injury reports have decreased some in recent years, but research also shows that as few as 10 percent of all bicycle injuries are even reported.